PLATFORM

 Pre-built, maintained connectors for the platforms your teams use daily.

-Bidirectional sync of app data, opportunity data, and account information.
-Agents pull details, execute policy evaluations, and push results back.
+Bidirectional sync of application, borrower, opportunity, and account data.
+Agents pull context, execute policy evaluations, and push results back.
 No manual data entry.

 Productivity & Communication